Experts-Live-UK/Workshops/Security with Endpoint Management/ReadMe.md

 - You will need **Global Admin** permissions to configure security settings, onboard devices, and manage policies.

 ✅ **PowerShell 7 Installed**
-- PowerShell 7 is required for executing scripts used in Intune and Defender for Endpoint onboarding.
+- PowerShell 7 is required for executing some of the community tools used throughout the workshop.
-- **[Download PowerShell 7](https://github.com/PowerShell/PowerShell/releases/latest)** if you haven't already installed it.
+- **[Download PowerShell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5)** if you haven't already installed it.

 # Zero Trust & Endpoint Security Workshop – Hands-on Lab